Mamy Blue: 1971–72

-The Stories version (1973)
+Stories version (1973)

-The Stories recorded "Mammy Blue" in 1973 as the followup to their #1 hit "Brother Louie".
+Stories recorded "Mammy Blue" in 1973 as the followup to their #1 hit "Brother Louie".
 According to group frontman Ian Lloyd, "The record company was desperate to follow up '...Louie' with [a] similarly-styled tune.
 'Mammy...' fit the bill."
-Faring well enough regionally - notably ranking in the Top Ten in Chicago - to reach a Hot 100 peak of #50, the Stories' version of "Mammy Blue" was afforded significantly higher peak positions on the singles charts compiled by both Record World (#38) and Cashbox (#21).
-The Stories also charted with "Mammy Blue" in both Canada and Australia with respective chart peaks of #47 and #46.
+Faring well enough regionally – notably ranking in the Top Ten in Chicago – to reach a Hot 100 peak of #50, Stories' version of "Mammy Blue" was afforded significantly higher peak positions on the singles charts compiled by both Record World (#38) and Cashbox (#21).
+Stories also charted with "Mammy Blue" in both Canada and Australia with respective chart peaks of #36 and #46.

-Other covers
+Other versions

 The English version of "Mammy Blue" has also been recorded by Horace Andy, Julio Iglesias, Bobby Curtola, Pascalis Arvanitidis the Les Humphries Singers, Cherry Laine, Vicky Leandros, Eivind Løberg (no), Muslim Magomayev, Genya Ravan, Demis Roussos, Laima Vaikule; Nicoletta, and Nancy Sit, besides introducing the song in its original French, also recorded the English version.

 Celine Dion and Lara Fabian have both made recordings of the original French version of "Mamy Blue", which was remade in 2004 by Neje to reach #75 on the French charts.
 Jacques Desrosiers (Patof) made a cover in French with different lyrics, as "Patof Blue".